 He can be reached at email@example.com or by phone at 631-563-0352.

-Polly Weigand has served as ecologist of the Commission since June 2016.
+Polly Weigand has served as science and stewardship manager of the Commission since May 2018 and serving previously for the Commission as ecologist.
 Weigand also currently serves as the executive director of the Long Island Native Plant Initiative, a not-for-profit organization whose mission is to protect the genetic integrity of the region’s native plant populations by ensuring the ready availability and use of genetically native plant materials.